 The decision-making process of a buyer consists of three phases.
 They are as follows:

-- Awareness Phase – At this stage, a buyer realizes they have an issue or a problem and needs it to be addressed.
+- Awareness Phase – At this stage, a buyer realizes they have a problem that needs to be addressed.

 - Consideration Phase – During this phase, the buyer understands the problem and is looking for help or a solution.